 - Download the latest version of VirtualBox here

-- Start VirtualBox, choose from the drop down menus 'Machine'->'Add', and browse to the extracted machine image.
+- Start VirtualBox, choose from the drop down menus 'File'->'Import Appliance', and browse to the downloaded machine image.

 - Start the virtual machine by clicking the 'Start' button.
-The username/password are 'shadoop/shadoop'.
+The username/password combination is 'shadoop/shadoop'.

-- SpatialHadoop is located in '~/hadoop-*' and configured to run in a single-machine setup.
+- SpatialHadoop is located in '~/spatialhadoop-*' and configured to run in a pseudo-distributed mode.

 SpatialHadoop v2 is available in several formats.
 If you need to run it in release on your existing cluster without losing your current setup, you can download the binary version which ships as an extension.
 If you don't have a Hadoop cluster already running, you can download the version shipped with Apache Hadoop which can be setup exactly like you setup a traditional Hadoop cluster.
 If you just want to play around with SpatialHadoop and test its features, you probably want to download the virtual machine image (coming soon) which is already configured and ready to use.
 There is also a development virtual machine (coming soon) that you can use to develop your own programs in SpatialHadoop.
 Finally, there is an Amazon EC2 Image (coming soon) which can be used to quickly setup a SpatialHadoop cluster in the cloud.

 Find here the list of all available downloads for SpatialHadoop Source code

 - Virtual machine image